-Sports Nutrition and Supplements for Physical Activity Principles of nutrition applied to fitness, exercise, and sports.
+FON210 3 credits 3 periods Sports Nutrition and Supplements for Physical Activity

+Principles of nutrition applied to fitness, exercise, and sports.
 Dietary fundamentals as applied to body fuels, hydration, and other unique needs for exercise and sports.
 Includes dietary guidelines for weight or endurance training, glycogen loading, the pre-game meal, and glycogen recovery.
 Emphasis on maximizing fitness, performance, and safety.
 Discussion of supplements and their effects on metabolic enhancement.
 Discussion of anabolic, catabolic, and energy-producing agents.
 Addresses current supplements on the market.
 Prerequisites: FON100 or FON241.

-Nutrition for Special Populations
+FON230 3 credits 3 periods Nutrition for Special Populations